miki151/keeperrl_wiki/Gameplay/Team_Strategy.md

 Mode 1 - Don't chase:
 1. Stop your troops running off all over the place chasing enemies.
 2. If you don't have this set, they will break ranks and charge at all enemies.
+3. Conversely, in KeeperRL 1.0, your melee line will not actively attack hostile creatures with "Don't chase" set.
+Release your troops to allow melee attackers license to play.

 Mode 2 - Stop:
 1. Get your troops into a standing formation